Monotone solutions for mean field games master equations : continuous state space and common noise: Introduction

 In the last years, the question of the regularity of solutions of master equations has raised quite a lot of interest.
 In \citep{cardaliaguet2019master}, the authors shew that, under strong assumptions, the value function turns out to be smooth and, thus, the unique solution of the master equation.
 Alternatively, the monotone regime proved to be regularizing in the finite state space case \citep{lions2007cours,bertucci2019some,bertucci2021master}.
-More recently, several teams have addressed the issue of defining weak solutions of master equations in several context (which are not the monotone regime) : \citep{cecchin2019convergence,cecchin2020selection} propose ways of selecting a weak solution in finite state space, particularly in the potential case ; \citep{mou,gangbo,zhang} introduce notions of weak solutions of the master equation which do not rely on monotonicity assumptions.
-Up to this point, no general framework has been proposed.
+More recently, several teams have addressed the issue of defining weak solutions of master equations in several context (which are not the monotone regime): \citep{cecchin2019convergence,cecchin2022selection} propose ways of selecting a weak solution in finite state space, particularly in the potential case; \citep{mou,gangbo,zhang} introduced other notions of weak solutions of the master equation.
+In \citep{mou}, the authors gave a characterization of the value function which relies on the stability of the value, due to the monotone regime.
+Such an idea is also present in this paper, even if we are here able to characterize the value function without using the system of characteristics.
+In \citep{gangbo} the authors are concerned with the potential case, in which the master equation is reduced to a Hamilton-Jacobi equation in infinite dimension.
+In \citep{zhang}, the authors studied the master equation under other geometric assumptions than the monotone one (which they called displacement monotonicity by reference to displacement convexity).
+Let us also mention the paper \citep{zhang2} which is concerned with the study of the master equation in a non-monotone regime.
+Up to this point, no general framework has been proposed and we think that this paper can start one, in the monotone regime.